 Filing for bankruptcy means you’re free of the financial burdens you may have had to go through.
 However, if you were eligible to file for bankruptcy, that also means your credit probably wasn’t the best.
 Rebuilding your credit after filing for bankruptcy can seem almost impossible.
 If you’re not sure where to start, take these steps to start building your credit in order to reach financial freedom.

 A budget is a financial roadmap that lays out where your money will go.
-If you have a budget, you’re able to assign your hard-earned income a specific job.
+If you have a budget, you’re able to assign your hard-earned income to a specific job.
 Whether that be to build your savings, pay off debt, or for everyday expenses.
 Creating a budget after you filed for bankruptcy is going to ensure you’re making the right financial decisions moving forward.
 To ensure your budget is realistic, you’ll need to take a look at your spending habits and see where your money is currently going.
 That way, you can start to make adjustments to improve your financial health.
-A great way to track your spendings is by using a spreadsheet, a financial app or even your bank statements.
+A great way to track your spendings is by using a spreadsheet, a financial app, or even your bank statements.

 Your budget should be based on your total income each month.
 Once you have that number, you’ll need to divvy up your income based on how much you intend to set aside for bills, savings, household items, and miscellaneous items.
 Avoid making unrealistic expectations and create a plan on how you’ll hold yourself accountable, whether that be setting up autopay or tracking your spending regularly.